Thesephi/create-oak-cloudflare-worker/README.md

 # create-oak-cloudflare-worker

-Starter template to develop a Cloudflare Worker application with `@oak/oak` and `@dklab/oak-routing-ctrl`.
+Starter template to develop a Cloudflare Workers application with `@oak/oak` and `@dklab/oak-routing-ctrl`.

 Read more:
 - [Cloudflare Workers](https://workers.cloudflare.com/)